fluxcd/source-controller/docs/spec/v1beta1/gitrepositories.md

   password: <GitHub Token>
 ```

-The `from` and `to` parameters allows you to limit the files included and where they will be
+The `fromPath` and `toPath` parameters allows you to limit the files included and where they will be
 copied to in the main repository.
-If you do not specify a value for `from` all files in the
+If you do not specify a value for `fromPath` all files in the
 repository will be included.
-The `to` value will default to the name of the repository.
+The `toPath` value will default to the name of the repository.

 ## Status examples